-5 Things Affect Your Credit Score
+5 Money Moves That Affect Your Credit Score

-Knowing how your credit score is calculated can help you improve it.
+Knowing how your credit score is calculated can help you improve it

 Credit scores serve several purposes.
-With a good credit score you can get loans faster, receive the most favorable lending rates, and have easier access to credit to buy homes, educations, business ventures, or access funds for everyday purchases.
+With a good credit score, you can get loans faster, receive the most favorable lending rates, and have easier access to credit to buy homes, educations, business ventures, or access funds for everyday purchases.
 Your credit score could affect your insurance rates and potential employers may check your credit while considering you for a job.

 To make the most of your credit, you need to know how your credit score is calculated.
 There are five components to your score.
 Some carry more weight than others.
 Below is an outline of the five major components to your credit score according to FICO.

 35% of your credit score is based on your payment history.
 Paying on time can mean the difference between average and exceptional credit.
-If you have a history of paying on time across most of your accounts and have an occasional slip up and pay late, it won’t affect your credit score as much as it used to.
+If you have a history of paying on time across most of your accounts and have an occasional slip-up and pay late, it won’t affect your credit score as much as it used to.

 Here’s what you need to know: